Roots of polynomials under repeated differentiation and repeated applications of fractional differential operators: The exponential profiles of and

 is bounded for $z$ in the interval $[\max(a,1),\infty).$ Thus, the sum in (\ref{second}) tends to zero as $N$ tends to infinity, uniformly in $j.$

 We then write the sum in (\ref{third}) using the notation $\alpha_{j}=j/N$ as

 This is a Riemann sum approximation to the quantity

 By (\ref{m0def}), the argument of the logarithm in (\ref{RiemannSum}) is always at least $a-b,$ which is the lattice spacing in the Riemann sum.
 Then since the log function is increasing, we can estimate the sum from above and below by integrals, as in the integral test for convergence of sums.
 It is then straightforward to see that we get convergence of (\ref{third}) to $G_{t}(\alpha_{j}),$ uniformly in $j.$ Since we have already shown that (\ref{second}) tends to zero uniformly in $j,$ we conclude that $G_{t} ^{N}(j/N)$ converges uniformly to $G_{t}(j/N)$.
-Alternatively one may also rewrite (\ref{third}) directly as a single term of the form \eqref{GammaOverGamma} and apply Lemma \ref{lem:GammaOverGamma} once more to obtain the same asymptotic.

-\textbf{The case }$a<b.$ This case is extremely similar to the case $a>b,$ except that we only consider $j\geq Nt(a-b).$ We again use Lemma \ref{bottom.lem}, which tells us in this case that there will be some $j_{0}\geq0$ such that $a_{j;N}^{t}$ is zero for $j<Nt(b-a)+j_{0}$ but nonzero otherwise.
+\textbf{The case }$a<b.$ This case is extremely similar to the case $a>b,$ except that we only consider $j\geq Nt(b-a).$ We again use Lemma \ref{bottom.lem}, which tells us in this case that there will be some $j_{0}\geq0$ such that $a_{j;N}^{t}$ is zero for $j<Nt(b-a)+j_{0}$ but nonzero otherwise.

 \textbf{The case }$a=b,$ with $b>0.$ In this case, from \eqref{gtEqual},

 which approaches $-\infty$ as $\alpha$ approaches 0.
 In this case, we will not get uniform convergence of $G_{t}^{N}(j/N)$ to $G_{t}(j/N)$ but will still get uniform convergence of $e^{G_{t}^{N}(j/N)}$ to $e^{G_{t}(j/N)}.$ This convergence guarantees a uniform upper bound on $G_{t}^{N}(j/N).$ We will divide the analysis into two cases, the case in which $j/N$ is small, in which case both $e^{G_{t}^{N}(j/N)}$ and $e^{G_{t}(j/N)}$ will be close to zero, and the case in which $j/N$ is not small, in which case, we can argue similarly to the case $a>b.$